DamienFremont/photoshop-script-text-translator/README.md

 NOTE: Edit same keys in Photoshop projet AND `*.json` files.

-NOTE: Use 'MS Gothic' type for asian languages.
+NOTE: Use 'Unicode' type for universql support (asian and russian fonts).

 ## Getting started (multiple screenshot layers by project)